Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

 \subsection{Learning: Advantage Actor-Critic Algorithm}

 Our proposed TGMS algorithm consists of two agents: a scheduler and a tree generator.
-Each agent is learned from the Advantage Actor-Critic (A2C) algorithm \cite{mnih2016asynchronous}, including an actor and a critic.
-Let $\bm{\theta}$ denote the parameters of an actor and $\bm{\omega}$ denote the parameters of a critic.
+Each agent is learned from the Advantage Actor-Critic (A2C) algorithm \cite{mnih2016asynchronous}.
+Let $\bm{\theta}$ and $\bm{\omega}$ denote the parameters of the actor and the critic.
 We consider the following state-value function: